jontsai/jekyll-theme-hacking-in-the-dark/README.md

 * Customized Navigation Links - choose which pages show up in your navigation menu
 * Customized Footer Links
-* Automatically add social media icons in the footer linking to your various profiles
+* Social Media Sites - Pull in a lot of content from social media sites just by adding your profile
 * Custom credits - easily thank other developers or useful websites by linking to them

 ## Custom Navigation and Footer Links